Robert E. Lewis: Federal judicial service

 Lewis was nominated by President Theodore Roosevelt on April 9, 1906, to a seat on the United States District Court for the District of Colorado vacated by Judge Moses Hallett.
 He was confirmed by the United States Senate on April 10, 1906, and received his commission the same day.
 His service terminated on December 1, 1921, due to his elevation to the Eighth Circuit.

 Lewis was nominated by President Warren G. Harding on November 3, 1921, to a seat on the United States Court of Appeals for the Eighth Circuit vacated by Judge William Cather Hook.
 He was confirmed by the Senate on November 15, 1921, and received his commission the same day.
 Lewis was reassigned by operation of law to the United States Court of Appeals for the Tenth Circuit on March 28, 1929, to a new seat authorized by 45 Stat.
 1346.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1929 to 1940.
 He assumed senior status on May 31, 1940.
-He was the last appeals court judge who continued to serve in active service appointed by President Harding.
+He was the last appeals court judge in active service appointed to his position by President Harding.
 His service ended on July 31, 1941, with his death.